Section Image

 Championship golf, private ski hills and hiking on a national trail

 The Ice Age National Scenic Trail runs through Erin’s section of the Kettle Moraine State Forest, offering miles of hiking to explore.
 According to Mielke, Loew Lake is a hidden gem along the trail.
-“You can take the backroads to get there, and it has huge hiking and kayaking opportunities,” she says.
-“It’s a really cool area where people picnic, take their dogs or ride their horses.”
+“You can take the backroads to get into it, and there are huge hiking trails, and you can kayak in there,” she says.
+“It’s a really cool little area that you can picnic and walk through.
+People take their horses.”

 Nearly half a million visitors come to see the Holy Hill basilica